CRG-CNAG/mpistat/README.md

 ============
 The collector is an mpi program written in C++.
 It uses the libcircle library for efficient distribution of a filetree walk.
 It producss data files in gzipped google protocol buffer format.
 It uses boost for gzipping the output on the fly to reduce the amount of disk IO and size of the data files.

+You should set up a python virtual environment in the $MPISTAT_HOME directory, likely called venv.
+Use a relatively new python (e.g. 3.7+).
+Once you have the base venv set up, install the extra modules needed using the requirements.txt file.

+pip install -r requirements.txt

 Running the collector pipeline
 ==============================
 The collector pipeline requires a working mpi system, a compute cluster for running the workers (so as to spread the IO), and a batch system for co-ordinating the pipeline.
 We have templates for Slurm and Univa Grid Engine.
 It should be relatively straightforward to write batch system templates for any other system (e.g. Platform LSF).It consists of the following parts :